tytysam/seir_spacebattle_app/space-battle.md

 1. Begin even simpler than the specifications suggest.
 In this case, how about we just start with one alien ship instead of many alien ships, and get the code for one ship working first.

 2. Root out any 'gotchas' that you really ought to foresee.
-In this case, will we really want nested loops -- one for a battle, one for iterating over aliens)?
+In this case, will we really want nested loops -- one for a battle, one for iterating over aliens?
 How will we exit one loop and then exit the parent loop?
 Perhaps keeping it to one loop somehow will help us avoid unnecessary difficulties.

 3. When coding, form a solid and testable foundation before building upon it with more functionality.
 In this case, is there a bug where an alien can attack _after_ it has been destroyed?
 Better fix that bug before increasing the complexity of the code.